 What Is the Role of Continuous Performance Management Software?

 To be effective, continuous performance management needs to be collaborative, frequent and take place in real-time rather than retrospectively.
 It also needs to be monitored to ensure it is being carried out effectively.
 Continuous performance management software aids this by enabling:

-feedback to be given ‘in-the-moment’ rather than waiting until the next one-to-one
+feedback to be given “in-the-moment” rather than delaying this until the next one-to-one

-- action points from check-ins to be captured and followed up on, rather than being noted down in a book and forgotten about
+action points from check-ins to be captured and followed up, rather than being noted down in a book and forgotten about

-- objectives to be set collaboratively, aligned with organisational goals and regularly updated
+objectives to be set collaboratively.
+They also need to align with organisational goals and be regularly updated

-- HR to collate performance and talent data without having to carry out formal appraisals
+HR to collate performance and talent data without having to carry out formal performance appraisals.

 Business is always changing, and technology is always evolving … but when was the last time you made a significant change to your performance management system?
 Organisational change might not be quick and simple, but it is certainly necessary to keep your business thriving long into the future.

 Take your first step today with Clear Review and book a free performance management software demo with us today.